Electrical Work Permit Requirements in North Pole, AK

 Working without a required permit in North Pole can result in fines, stop-work orders, being required to remove completed work, and complications when selling your home.
 It's always best to check first.

-Typical approval time for Electrical Work permits in North Pole is About 1 week.
+Typical approval time for Electrical Work permits in North Pole is about 1 week.
 More complex projects may take longer if plan review is required.

 Learn More About Electrical Work Permits